Code-Institute-Submissions/ms1_independent_artist/README.md

 using a link, i.e. "Home", "Portfolio", or "Contact", and no reliance on the "Back", button.

 #### Surface Plane
-The pages format will be  consistent with colors and structure, e.g. social media links in the footer of each page and nav at the top.
+Each page format will be  consistent with colors and structure, e.g. social media links in the footer of each page and nav at the top.